 The industrial sector remained strong throughout the early days of the pandemic, and has since far exceeded its pre-pandemic buoyancy, gaining additional traction due to increased demand in the logistics sphere.

-On the public market front, significant activity has been trending, including a notable takeover of a publicly traded REIT.
+On the public market front, significant activity has been trending, including two notable takeovers of publicly traded REITs.

 The Canadian real estate market has not yet been significantly impacted by potentially disruptive developments such as blockchain and proptech.
-The long-term transformative effects of the coronavirus pandemic on the office (including parking), hotel and hospitality sectors will only be known when public and legislative responses to the pandemic are either at an end, or fully stabilised.
-Related sectors may also see transformative change, such as shifts in office, retail and residential demand from urban centres to suburban areas, potential reductions in demand for office space (with increased numbers working from home) and increased demand for vacation and recreational properties.
-In addition, the explosive growth of online commerce, with even greater demand due to the exponential demand for logistics and distribution centres as a result of the pandemic, have sustained and increased pressures on the industrial real estate market as major online distributors vie for scarce urban space in which to house new fulfilment centres.
+The long-term transformative effects of the COVID-19 pandemic on the office (including parking), hotel and hospitality sectors are still prompting public and legislative responses to the pandemic and post-pandemic periods.
+The post-pandemic era is witnessing shifts, and re-shifts in office, retail and residential demand from urban centres to suburban areas, and potential reductions in demand for office space (with increased numbers working from home).
+Demand for vacation and recreational properties spiked during the pandemic, but is now cooling in some areas.
+The explosive growth of online commerce, where demand for logistics and distribution centres increased exponentially as a result of the pandemic, has sustained and increased pressures on the industrial real estate market as major online distributors vie for scarce urban space in which to house new fulfilment centres.
+The post-pandemic phase has seen some stabilisation in this sector, but with strong and sustained demand.

-The continuing shortage of affordable housing has led to legislative action being taken.
 Both British Columbia and Ontario have already instituted foreign-buyer taxes in respect of certain residential properties in certain geographic areas.
-In British Columbia, an annual "speculation" tax has been introduced, which targets owners who do not pay taxes in British Columbia and who own real estate that is neither their principal residence nor made available for long-term rental.
-The goal is to encourage rental of underused residential properties in major urban centres, and the tax rate varies from 0.5% to 2% of the property’s assessed value.
-The federal government is considering Bill C-8, containing the “Underused Housing Tax Act”, with a proposed 1% tax on the value of certain residential property owned by non-permanent residents or non-citizens considered to be vacant or underused (proposed in-force date: 1 January 2022).
+In British Columbia and in the City of Toronto, annual taxes are imposed to target owners who own real estate that is neither their principal residence nor made available for long-term rental, to encourage rental of underused residential properties in major urban centres.
+The tax rate in Toronto is 1% and in British Columbia, the rate varies from 0.5% to 2% of the property’s assessed value.
+The federal government has additionally passed Bill C-8, containing the “Underused Housing Tax Act”, with a 1% tax on the value of certain residential property (owned by non-permanent residents or non-citizens) considered to be vacant or underused, effective as of 1 January 2022.

-In British Columbia, steps have been taken to increase transparency and end hidden (beneficial) ownership of real estate.
-A publicly accessible registry of indirect owners of land came into effect on 30 November 2020, and became accessible to the public on April 30 2021.
+Ontario has also imposed onerous disclosure requirements, including details of shareholdings and beneficial ownership for transfers of agricultural land and certain residential properties.
+Similarly, in British Columbia, legislation exists to increase transparency of hidden (beneficial) ownership of real estate.
+A publicly accessible registry of indirect owners of land came into effect on 30 November 2020, and became accessible to the public on 30 April 2021.
 While certain information is publicly available on such registry, more sensitive information is only available to law enforcement/government agencies.
-Corporations, trusts and partnerships that acquire fee-simple property or leases with a term of over ten years must identify and provide information on all individuals who hold a significant interest in that entity.
-Developers of certain development properties are required to collect, report and retain information regarding assignments of purchase agreements in the new registry.
-Disclosure of these interest-holders will be required by the registered owner of an interest in land on a retroactive and ongoing basis.
+Disclosure of these material interest-holders is required on a retroactive and ongoing basis.

 Property rights fall within the jurisdiction of the provinces or territories, and differ across the country.
 Each jurisdiction has statutes that govern the acquisition, ownership, use, financing and development of real estate.
-In the common-law jurisdictions, a freehold estate in real property is a right or interest that exists for an indefinite duration.
-Conversely, a leasehold estate exists for a fixed duration.
-A fee-simple estate is the most common freehold estate in Canada and is considered as absolute ownership of real property.
-A leasehold estate is not absolute but confers an exclusive right of possession during the lease term to the tenant.
+In common-law jurisdictions, a freehold estate in real property is a right or interest that exists for an indefinite duration.
+Conversely, leasehold estates have a fixed duration.
+A fee-simple estate is the most common freehold estate in Canada and is considered absolute ownership of real property.
+A leasehold estate is not absolute but confers an exclusive right of possession, during the lease term, to the tenant.

 Other non-possessory rights in land include: